azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 Let's have a look at our Resource Group, which should look like this:

 ![alt text](../images/01-resource-group.PNG "Our resource group")

+As you can see, more resources apart from the intended Machine Learning workspace have also been created.
+This was done automatically for you.
+Their tasks are the following:

 * Application Insights - used for monitoring our models in production (will be used later)
 * Storage account - this will store our logs, model outputs, training/testing data, etc.